AmericanRedCross/arc-cie-android-client/README.md

 Welcome to the Cash in Emergencies app source code.

-The app is designed to be a tool for ARC to distribute cash during emergency situations.
+The app is designed to be a tool for American Red Cross to distribute cash during emergency situations.
 The requirement for distributing cash is to follow certain guidelines outlined in documents served by a Document Management System.

 ## Usage